Adejumok/ArtifactVault/README.md

 ---

-## What It Does
+## 🧩 What It Does

-📦 Store software files — like .jar, .zip, or any binary.
+* Store software files — like .jar, .zip, or any binary.

-🕒 Keep version history — track every version of your artifacts.
+* Keep version history — track every version of your artifacts.

-🔒 Secure your files — verify integrity and prevent tampering.
+* Secure your files — verify integrity and prevent tampering.

-🌍 Share or replicate files across multiple repositories.
+* Share or replicate files across multiple repositories.

-⚙️ Works anywhere — locally, in CI/CD pipelines, or in the cloud.
+* Works anywhere — locally, in CI/CD pipelines, or in the cloud.

 ---

 ## 🔹 Key Advantages

-* **💡 Simple & Lightweight**
+* Simple & Lightweight
   Runs on Spring Boot with H2/Postgres — install in minutes, not hours.

-* **📦 Universal Artifact Support**
+* Universal Artifact Support
   Manage JARs, Docker images, ML models, IoT firmware, and more.

-* **🕒 Version Control Built-In**
+* Version Control Built-In
   Track versions of every artifact, automatically.

-* **🔒 Secure by Default**
+* Secure by Default
   Metadata validation, checksum verification, and extensible security policies.

-* **🌍 Distributed & Scalable**
+* Distributed & Scalable
   Supports multi-repo replication and synchronization across environments.

-* **🧩 Extensible Architecture**
+* Extensible Architecture
   Built on Spring Boot — easy to integrate, extend, or adapt to your workflow.

-* **🤝 Community-First, Always**
-  100% open-source core.
-Contributions are welcome, and the roadmap is transparent.

 ---